 The Delaware Clinical Research Unit (DCRU) is an outpatient research facility for adults and children.

-RBMS Clinic Coordinator: RBMS will be hiring a Clinic Coordinator who will manage the daily functional operations of DCRU.
-The Clinic Coordinator will play a key role in ensuring the facilities and equipment meet the needs of the study teams.
+RBMS Clinic Coordinator: Manages the daily functional operations of DCRU, the facilities access, and equipment, to meet the needs of the study teams.

-Scheduling: Study teams should continue to submit requests and schedule rooms through the CTR Portal scheduling system.
+Scheduling: Study teams submit requests for service and schedule rooms through the CTR Portal scheduling system.

 Oversight: Studies will be responsible for medical oversight of their studies.

 Lab and equipment: The lab (centrifuges, pipettes, etc.) and EKG machine will be available for study teams to use.
 Research staff training on EKG/ECG will be facilitated.

 Freezers: Short-term freezers will be available in the DCRU lab.
 Samples must be signed in and out.

 Reception: Reception/check-in desk greets participants and informs study coordinators of their arrivial.

 Parking: The parking process—including free parking for participants—can be requested through the CTR Portal and mananaged by the RBMS Clinic Coordinator.

 - 4 consultation rooms